Joshua Tree National Park Overview

 |Nearest Metro Area||Los Angeles, CA|

 |Area Size||792,510 acres|

 |Hiking Trails||112 miles|

-Trailhead Traveler’s Recommended Hikes in Joshua Tree National Park
+Trailhead Traveler’s Recommended Best Hikes in Joshua Tree National Park

 Loop through a rock enclosed valley with immense walls and boulders.
 The valley naturally holds a lot of rainwater making it a beautiful place to view plants and wildlife.
 The trailhead is located off of Park Blvd. west of Hidden Valley Campground.